 - People who experience chronic pain

-- People who wish to experience an intense euphoria and relaxation
+- People who wish to experience an intense feeling of euphoria and relaxation

 - People who are looking for an intense substance-induced high

 Once a person uses Fentanyl and experiences the short-term benefits it brings them, it can be very tempting to keep using it so as to maintain those positive effects.
-The appeal and high potency that Fentanyl has makes it easy for people to consume too much of it, which is why Fentanyl is one of the most common drugs on which people overdose.
-Even if a person does not overdose on Fentanyl, when it is used in large doses, for long periods of time, and/or without the supervision of a licensed medical professional, Fentanyl can have serious and potentially life-threatening side-effects, including but not limited to:
+The appeal and high potency that Fentanyl has make it easy for people to consume too much of it, which is why it is one of the most common drugs on which people overdose.
+Even if a person does not overdose, when it is used in large doses, for long periods of time, and/or without the supervision of a licensed medical professional, Fentanyl can have serious and potentially life-threatening side-effects, including but not limited to:

 - Nausea and vomiting